f5devcentral/f5-velos-training/docs/velos_security.rst

 -----------------------------------------------------------------

-To enable LDAP remote authentication see an example configuration below.
+To enable LDAP remote authentication, see an example configuration below.

 .. code-block:: bash